 In her dozen years as a library director, Kate has been in leadership positions in state and national library groups including the American Library Association, Illinois Library Association, and Reaching Across Illinois Library System.
-She has served on the committee and chaired Director’s University, an intensive training for new Illinois Public Library Directors.
+She has served on the committee and chaired Director’s University, an intensive training that has trained over 300 new Illinois Public Library Directors.

 Kate is the recipient of the 2021 Illinois Library Association Librarian of the Year Award and has just launched Illinois Libraries Present, a new statewide joint programming cooperative.

 Kathy Parker was the director of the Glenwood-Lynwood (IL) Public Library District from 2002-2018 after serving as Assistant Director at the Harvey (IL) Public Library.